360world3/FinalMajorProject-/sessions/03/README.md

 * What is my problem or design challenge?

+# Workshop

+* Get feedback on the current state of your work

-# Q&A
+### Q&A

 * What did you learn from the Lean Start-Up?
 * What did you learn from Steve?
 * Where are you now with your project?
 * What is your methodology?

-# Workshop

-* Get feedback on the current state of your work

 # Homework

-Create 3-5 ad-hoc personas that you will present next week.
+Create 3-5 ad-hoc personas for your project that you will present next week.

 # Blog